 - 1. Oral presentation.
-Will occur at the end of the semester (see time table at the end) during our regularly scheduled seminar period.
+Will occur at the end of the semester during our regularly scheduled seminar period.
 Two presentations will occur per seminar period.
 You will be expected to speak for 25 min.
-If your talk is substantially shorter, you will be penalized in your grade.
-You also cannot go over 30 min. due to the constraints of the room schedule.
-There will be a period of 5 min. for the audience to ask questions at the end of your seminar.
+You also cannot go over 30 min due to the constraints of the room schedule.
+There will be a period of 5 min for the audience to ask questions at the end of your seminar.
+If your talk is substantially shorter than 25 min or substantially longer than 35 min, you will be penalized in your grade.
 The presentation will be professionally prepared and presented using Microsoft PowerPoint (or other software such as Apple Keynote). - 2.
 Written synopsis.
 As a synopsis, the written paper will summarize the key elements of your talk.
 The written paper is described later and will be 5-10 pages in length.
 The paper is to be submitted and distributed to the faculty ahead of your talk.